View current

 (5) The principles seek to ensure appropriate representation on committees through a balance and combination of:

-1. Representation across the Faculty and Institute(s)
+1. Representation across the Faculty and University-level Institute(s)

 2. Experience across academic categories and disciplines

-5. Where possible, the inclusion of Aboriginal and Torres Strait Islander staff members on the Committee, particularly where applicants who identify as Aboriginal and Torres Strait Islanders will be reviewed.
+4. Where possible, the inclusion of Aboriginal and Torres Strait Islander staff members on the Committee, particularly where applicants who identify as Aboriginal and Torres Strait Islanders will be reviewed.

-Local Confirmation and Promotions Committee (LCPC)
+Local Confirmation Committee (LCC)

 3. a combination of these compositions.